vikideak/school-management-api/README.md

 ### Running the project

-1. Build Docker images:
-run `docker compose build --no-cache`

-2. Start containers:
-run `docker compose up`
+1. Build Docker images and start containers: run `docker compose up -d`

    - The API will be available at http://localhost:8080/swagger-ui/index.html.
    - Postgres database will run in a container as defined in docker-compose.yml.

-3. Stop containers:
+2. Stop containers:
 run `docker compose down -v`

 ### Running the tests